terrapower/armi/doc/user/radial_and_axial_expansion.rst

 .. figure:: /.static/axial_expansion_simple.png
    :name: therm_exp_illustration

-    Illustration of radial (isotopic) and axial thermal expansion for a cylinder in ARMI.
+    Illustration of radial (isotropic) and axial thermal expansion for a cylinder in ARMI.

 Thermal expansion calculations are performed for each component in the ARMI reactor data model as component temperatures change.
-Since components are constrained within blocks, the height of components are determined by the height of their parent block. :numref:`hot_radius` through :nuref:`hot_density` illustrate how the radius, height, volume, density, and mass are updated for a component during thermal expansion.
+Since components are constrained within blocks, the height of components are determined by the height of their parent block. :numref:`hot_radius` through :nuref:`hot_density` illustrate how the radius, height, volume, density, and mass are updated for a component during thermal expansion, respectively.

 .. list-table:: Example Calculation of Radial and Axial Thermal Expansion for a Cylindrical Component
    :widths: 33 33 33